 Sadness is a normal part of life, and is experienced at times by all people.
 Because sadness is common in recovery, the clinical staff at Morningside Recovery distinguishes between normal levels of sadness and dysthymia during rehabilitation.

 Morningside’s psychologists and therapists listen for clients who often report chronic fatigue, despite spending more time sleeping.
-Probably the most common symptoms are irritability, poor concentration, anxiety, or self-imposed isolation.
+Probably the most common symptoms of dysthymia are irritability, poor concentration, anxiety, or self-imposed isolation.
 At Morningside Recovery, dysthymia treatment is comprehensive, with therapy combined with exercise and nutrition.

 Dysthymia Treatment Methods Used